-Casual moorage rates are calculated on the length of the berth assigned, not on the length of the boat moored.
+Casual moorage rates are also calculated on the length of the berth assigned.
 Casual moorage is available on a monthly basis for MLPOS members who are coming for a short stay or for those waiting for a permanent slip to become available.
-Payment options are one time payment or monthly post dated cheques.
+Payment options are one time payment or monthly post dated cheques, PayPal payments or e-transfers.
 All Casual Moorage Applications must be accompanied by proof of valid Protection and Indemnity Marine Liability Insurance in order to be processed.
 Without this insurance, an application is considered incomplete and your boat will not be allowed in the marina.

 Rates for Casual Moorage:

 3.50 per foot per month.
 Calculated on the length of the berth, not the length of the boat.
 This includes GST.

 You may also pick up an application at Dockside Realty, just inside the door at the realty office at the Driftwood shopping centre.

 Call 250-629-3686 for any issues at the marina.
 You may also email the marina at firstname.lastname@example.org.

 The marina is also a prime spot for whale watching.
 Park at Thieves Bay Park and walk to the breakwater when the Orcas and, occasionally, Humpbacks, are around.
 Learn more about our local marine life»

 With advice from the RCMP and MLPOS members, an enhanced security system has been put in place for Thieves Bay Marina.
 Please ensure you report any thefts to the Marina team or the RCMP so we can monitor the issue better.
 Please remember no security system works better than not leaving items out for folks to walk away with!!